Note: James Myall is a member of the Permanent Commission on the Status of Racial, Indigenous and Maine Tribal Populations

 Over the past year, the Commission has conducted important work.
 With the help of legislators, it reviewed outstanding legislation from the 129th Legislature and recommended a package of bills to help improve racial equity in Maine.1 The Commission has hired a consultant to help develop a workplan and codify an organizational structure.
 And we have worked alongside Dr. Nirav Shah and staff at the Centers for Disease Control to address racial disparities in Maine’s COVID-19 response.

-The continue and build upon this requires time and resources.
+To continue to build upon this requires time and resources.
 While private donations, volunteered time from commissioners, and assistance from lawmakers have helped the Commission conduct its work to date, the Commission needs stable, predictable, support to sustain its work into the future.

 If the Commission is to truly be a permanent and ongoing project, it needs ongoing funding from the legislature.
 LD 1034, sponsored by Rep. Michael Sylvester, would provide annual funding to the Commission, and expand its ability to meet the Legislature’s goal of collecting data, conducting analysis, and making recommendations to build a more just and equitable Maine.